Equipment Installer - Frequently asked questions

 - issuing a Declaration of Conformity in your name

-- applying the CE mark to the completed product
+- applying the affixing the appropriate conformity marking and labelling to the completed product